Chrysalis-B/you-can-sit-with-us/README.md

 ## Setup

+First start a local Mongo Connection on port `27017`.
+Project was created using Mongodb version v4.0.6

-To start the frontend & backend:
+To start the frontend & backend of the application run:

 1. `npm install`
 2. `npm start`